anam community fund

 How it works?

-70% of membership fees will go directly towards the fund and 30% will support our organisation.
+70% of all membership contributions go directly into the fund

 Who is the fund for?

-The only input our team has is checking applications meet our eligibility criteria
+There’s no fee to apply, and the only input our team has is to check that applications meet our eligibility criteria.

 Why this matters?

 This isn’t just about giving money.
-It’s about building a sustainable future for the arts, one that puts power back into the hands of artists and the people who believe in them.
+It’s about building a sustainable future for the arts — one where artists and communities hold the power.